Adopt a White Squirrel. Save an Animal

 The preservation and conservation of Brevard’s white squirrel population and wildlife.
 To support licensed wildlife rehabilitators in their efforts to save injured white squirrels and wildlife in Transylvania County.

-Adopting a Brevard White Squirrel
+Adopt a White Squirrel

 For $25 per year, you can adopt your own white squirrel.
 You can select a boy or a girl and you will receive a Certificate of Adoption and a photo of your squirrel.